asfadmin/Discovery-asf-data-search-manual/markdown-docs/asf_search/searching.md

     - Example:
         - instrument=asf.INSTRUMENT.AVNIR_2

+- <span style="color: #236192; font-size: 20px;">absoluteBurstID</span>
+    - Used for Sentinel-1 [burst products](/datasets/using_ASF_data/#sentinel-1-bursts).
+Each value identifies the stack of a burst cycle, representing all products generated over a specific sub-swath.
+You may specify a single value, or a list of values.
+    - Example:
+        - single value: absoluteBurstID='102563902'
+        - list of values: absoluteBurstID=['102563902', '103558145']

 - <span style="color: #236192; font-size: 20px; font-size: 20px;">absoluteOrbit</span>
     - For ALOS, ERS-1, ERS-2, JERS-1, RADARSAT-1, Sentinel-1A, and Sentinel-1B this value corresponds to the orbit count within the orbit cycle.
 For UAVSAR it is the [Flight ID](https://uavsar.jpl.nasa.gov/cgi-bin/data.pl?_ga=2.34282209.1335434931.1620087198-1930115146.1605056035).
 You may specify a single value, range of values, or a list of values.
     - Example: